The Wrong Number Scam! Don’t Respond to It

 Depending on how often you talk to the scammer and their exact process, you may talk for a few days or a few weeks before they launch into the end goal of the scam.

-The official name for this “wrong number” scam is called “pig butchering”—this is a translation of a Chinese term that described it when this scam became popular in that country.
-It’s so-called because unlike many scams that want you to take quick, thoughtless action (such as SMS phishing), the “pig butchering” scam plays the long game.
+The official name for this “wrong number” scam is “pig butchering”—this is a translation of a Chinese term that describes when this scam became popular in that country.
+It’s so-called because, unlike many scams that want you to take quick, thoughtless action (such as SMS phishing), the “pig butchering” scam plays the long game.

 This is not a small-time scam, either.
 There are leaked manuals online that these scam organizations use to train people on the most effective ways to manipulate victims.